melparker101/p50/create_SNP_map.md

 # Create map file for GRCh37
+These instructions are for creating a SNP map file for GRCh37, but the same process could be followed to create a map for GRCh38.
 First, download the required VCF file from website.

 ``` text
 /VCF               RefSNP VCF files for GRC (Genome Reference Consortium) human assembly